 The Village and Main Street Franklin may consider studying the availability of tax incentives and preservation easements as a tool to increase historic preservation and economic development.
-Information on any such programs should be actively shared with the public. intentionally left blank
+Information on any such programs should be actively shared with the public.

 The Village Center